prams6/POWER-BI-DAATA-VISUALISATION/README.md

 # POWER-BI-DAATA-VISUALISATION
 Respected Person, Greetings to you

-The Following POWER BI Project was a workshop: Where We analysed and visualised data in the Power BI software
+The Following POWER BI Project was a workshop: Where We analysed and visualised data in the Power BI software, The data Consists from the perspective of a product where there are multiple components of analysation

-The data Consists from the perspective of a product where there are multiple components of analysation Firstly we have the Sales person and the tree connects with the other elements which are
+Firstly we have the Sales person and the tree connects with the other elements which are
-1. Product
-2. Region
-3. item cost
-4. The customers
-5. the date it was sold on
-6. No of items which were sold
-7. How much was the cost of it
-8. The margin and the revenue we made
+1. Product, 2.
+Region, 3. item cost, 4.
+The customer, 5. the date it was sold on, 6.
+No of items which were sold, 7.
+How much was the cost of it,8.
+The margin and the revenue we made

 Now that we have the clear idea about the variables: it makes us understand that the data is solely based on the sales We analysed and Visualised in the Visualisation tool

-[kindly check the screenshot for better understandung] In the above analysis continued with the data visualization :
+[kindly check the screenshot for better understandung] Data Visualisation Explanation:
+In the above analysis continued with the data visualization :
 We have figured out Multiple questions from the point of REVENUE AND COST on the basis of SALES